Goal setting and making changes

 Key points about making changes and setting goals

 • Ever tried to break an unhealthy habit such as smoking?
-Or attempted to start a new and healthy routine – like a morning walk or jog?
+Or attempted to start a new and healthy routine, such as a morning walk or jog?

-• Many of us attempt to change, make some progress but end up in the same spot we started in.
+• Many of us try to change our old habits or behaviours – some make some progress while others end up in the same spot they started in.

-• In this section we give you a few ideas that can help you to make that change.
+• On this page we give you a few ideas that can help you to make long-lasting change.

 Young Māori mum preparing fruit for children